Goldbely/golden_kafka/README.md

 You can add any values you want to be used as default values.
 These can be overridden once the event is created.

-Now create an push an event into your new topic:
+Now create and push an event into your new topic:

 ```ruby
 # Init event using template